Lady Hawks grounded by Creek Wood

 Taylor Pruitt poured in 18 points, including a pair of threes, for Green Hill while Sydnee Richetto and Aubrey Blankenship each threw in 13.
 Ava Heilman and Kensley Carter threw in a three apiece as the Lady Hawks, though they improved to 4-1 in District 9-AAA through the Hendersonville forfeit, slipped to 6-3 for the season.

-With Wilson County Schools shutting down competition for two weeks beginning this week, Green Hill isn’t scheduled to return to play until Jan.
-5 when the Lady Hawks make their inaugural visit to crosstown rival Mt.
-Juliet.
+With Wilson County Schools shutting down competition for two weeks beginning yesterday, Green Hill isn’t

 (0) comments